 Q. How do I find an event to volunteer for?

 A. Go to our events page to get information on the latest events being scheduled in your area.
 Also, join the Sidewalk Talk Volunteer Facebook page for last minute events.
 We will also email monthly with a general newsletter.
-Don't forget, you can always find a buddy and go out and listen on your own any time you like.
-Just follow the safety and ethics protocols we set forth in the training.
-We also have volunteer coordinators (who are also volunteers) you can email here at firstname.lastname@example.org and Aimee or Myisha will answer your questions.
+We also have volunteer coordinators (who are also volunteers) you can email here at firstname.lastname@example.org and Aimee or Erin will answer your questions.

 Q. Is sitting out on the sidewalk talk listening to the public an ethical violation for therapists?

 A. We get asked this question a lot.
 No. We are not acting as therapists.
 Sure, we use our good listening skills that we have honed as clinicians but we are not soliciting clients for ourselves (which would be a dual relationship) and we are not offering 'free therapy on the street'.
 That is what is refreshing about this project.
 We are showing up as citizens.
-A therapist who listens at a BBQ is not beholden to ethics guidelines nor is listening in a public setting considered a violation of ethics.
-The same is true here.
+A therapist who listens at a BBQ is not beholden to ethics guidelines or duty to report in California (check your laws to find out about reporting laws) nor is listening in a public setting considered a violation of ethics because we aren't acting as clinicians.
 Many of our therapists have reported their own clinical skills have been elevated by this project because they got to experience offering deep listening without being in the "role" of a therapist.
 If you have any doubt about this, call your state board and check it out.
 We already have checked it out legally and ethically but as in all things, if you feel anxious you should also place a call into your governing bodies to soothe your fears.
-Finally, 20% of our volunteers are not therapists.
+Finally, 50% of our volunteers are not therapists.

 Q. What if I am listening to someone and they talk about harming themself or someone else?